Ishrat Made in China: Production

 Mohib Mirza announced on 20 January 2019 that he began the production of his new film, titled Ishrat Made in China.
 Script writer Ahsan Raza Firdousi revealed that the film has bits of Mirza's 2006 television series Ishrat Baji, but in completely different universe.
 The first filming spell was completed before March 2019 in Karachi, during which he performed his stunts himself and got injuries as well.
 A well physical training was received by him, including HSY and Sara Loren.

 Second filming spell took place during 2 to 24 March 2020.
-While some of the cast and crew flew in there in late-February, and flew back on 18 March, a team of 21 members was stuck at a hotel in Kanchanaburi and they couldn't move to Bangkok for a safe travel due to the COVID-19 pandemic in Thailand.
+While some of the cast and crew flew in there in late-February, and flew back on 18 March, a team of 21 members were stuck at a hotel in Kanchanaburi and they couldn't move to Bangkok for a safe travel due to the COVID-19 pandemic in Thailand.
 After a wrap-up of principal photography, the flight was being delayed from 25 March due to closure of airports, until 14 April 2020 when they flew back to Islamabad on a special flight of Pakistan International Airlines.
 After safely testing negative for the virus, they traveled in a bus to Karachi for post-production phase, thus utilizing an extra budget.

 The soundtrack has been composed by Simaab Sen, Sami Khan, Shany Haider, and Talha Dar, while the former two are also lyricists along with Amit G and Ahmed Murtaza.
 The singers include Ali Noor, Sami Khan, Nayantara Rashmeet, Asad Raza Sonu, and Mohsin Afzal Sain.
 Action directors include Mehboob Shah, Pradit Seeluem, and David Simone.
-Rana Kamran has done the cinematography, while Shani Arshad be performed background score.
+Rana Kamran has done the cinematography, while Shani Arshad performed the background score.

 Soundtrack

 Release

 The names of the cast were officially revealed in June 2020, while being reported earlier also.
 After delays due to the COVID-19 pandemic in Pakistan, the teaser was released on 17 December 2021, and the official trailer on 13 February 2022.

-The film premiered on 2 March in Nueplex Cinemas, Karachi, while it released on 3 March 2022 everywhere.
+The film premiered on 2 March in Neuplex Cinemas, Karachi, while it released on 3 March 2022 everywhere.